ChimeraX CircosContacts

 • flips,

-• bottom lock,
+• single-chain or adjacent-chain junction bottom lock,

 • selections,